 As Thomas A. Stewart, executive director of the center, joked during a visit to The Chronicle’s offices on Wednesday, they are “too big to qualify for special exemptions from regulations” but “too small to buy a congressman all their own.”
 Through its surveys, research, executive education, and outreach to business students and policy makers, the center has revealed more about how those companies are run.
 Recent Ohio State graduates are taking jobs in the middle market at a much higher rate now than they did before the collaborative effort began. —Ruth Hammond

 Comings and goings.

-Andy Thomason is The Chronicle's breaking-news editor, and Fernanda Zamudio-Suaréz is a web writer.
-Reach them at email@example.com, firstname.lastname@example.org and email@example.com.
+Andy Thomason is The Chronicle's breaking-news editor, and Fernanda Zamudio-Suaréz and Adam Harris are breaking-news reporters.
+Reach them at email@example.com, firstname.lastname@example.org, and email@example.com.